Nike Boys Basketball Camp Nebraska Wesleyan University

 at Nike Basketball Camps

-Improve your basketball skills and IQ this summer in Lincoln, Nebraska!
-Work exclusing with NWU Head Men's Coach Dale Wellman, his staff and players for an exciting week of collegiate-style training in a fun and encouraging environment.
+Improve your basketball skills and knowledge during summer 2023 in Lincoln, Nebraska!
+Train with two-time National Coach of the Year and NWU Head Men's Coach Dale Wellman, his staff, and players for 2 exciting weeks of collegiate-style training in a fun and encouraging environment for players from beginner to advanced.

 The Complete Skills Camp helps players of all abilities develop athletically, refine fundamental basketball skills and enhance their skill set at the post, wing or guard position.

 - Practice on the stunning home courts of Snyder Arena

 - Collegiate-style skill development drills for players of all abilities

 - Receive a Nike Basketball Camp t-shirt and other prizes!